 The Five Senses

 This exercise is a great for grounding, especially if you are experiencing feelings of anxiety.
-Grounding pulls your mind away from thoughts emotions to help you refocus on the present, allowing you to feel calmer and more in control.
+Grounding pulls your mind away from thoughts and emotions to help you refocus on the present, allowing you to feel calmer and more in control.

-Notice five things that you can see, four things that you can feel (physically, such as the texture of the top that you are wearing or the wall in front of you), listen and observe three things that you can hear, nothing two things that you can smell and lastly one thing that you can taste.
+Notice five things that you can see, four things that you can feel (physically, such as the texture of the top that you are wearing or the wall in front of you), listen and observe three things that you can hear, note two things that you can smell and lastly one thing that you can taste.

 Choose something that you do every day, something as simple as opening a particular door or cleaning your teeth.
 As you begin your chosen activity become vividly aware.
 Notice what it is like when you move towards the thing you are about to do.
 How do you feel?
 Notice the step you take?
 At first touch notice the sensations.
 What does the item in your hand feel like?
 Notice the texture, the temperature, the weight.
 Is there a noise or smell?
 Continue with the same awareness as you go through the process.
 The more you apply this process the more practised you will become at remaining in the moment and aware.